Assistant Professor of Physics

-King College, B.S., Physics and Performing and Visual Arts, 2003
+King College, B.S. (summa cum laude), Physics and Performing and Visual Arts, 2003

 About Heather Whitney

-Dr. Whitney does research in the area of medical physics, particularly in how the principles of physics can be used to improve the measurements made by the different medical physics imaging modalities such as magnetic resonance imaging.
+Dr. Whitney does research in the area of medical physics, specifically in how the principles of physics can be used to improve the measurements made by the different medical physics imaging modalities such as magnetic resonance imaging and ultrasound.
 She is also interested in physics education research, as well as the mathematics of music theory and the physics of musical instruments, particularly the piano.

 She and her husband are local food enthusiasts and enjoy supporting farmers markets and locally-owned restaurants, as well as cooking at home.
 Somewhat relatedly, they also enjoy running and lifting weights.